eProsima/Fast-DDS-monitor/docs/rst/user_manual/chart_panel.rst

 Series label
 ------------
 Name the new series in the Chartbox.
-If not set, the default name of a series is ``<cumulative_function>_<source_entity_kind>_<target_entity_kind>-<target_entity_id>``.
+If not set, the default series name is formed according to the following rule:

+``<cumulative_function>_<source_entity_kind>_<target_entity_kind>-<target_entity_id>``.

 .. _source_entity_id: